markusmeingast/yara_assessment/README.md

 ![pairplot](figures/filtered_pairplot.png)

 The data shows mostly normal-like distributions.
-There seems to be a almost linear correlation between compressor rpm and steam production.
+There seems to be a almost linear correlation between compressor rpm and ammonia consumption.

-A simple baseline model will be based solely on the compressor rpm as a benchmark.

 ## Step 3.
 Model Testing